MICSTI/ping/README.md

 	}
 }
 ```
-- or, you on the user interface, you can fill in a simple form where you provide the basic info
+- or, on the user interface, you can fill in a simple form where you provide the basic info
 - and then supply the data for the "config" property in the JSON editor, for example like this:
 ```javascript
 {